 - Medical cannabis can be taken as oil, topical pain relief treatments, capsules, or edibles.

-- As the studies are being conducted to explore the medical benefits of marijuana, it is expected that further advancements and breakthroughs are expected in the future as to the medicinal benefit of cannabis, especially treatment options that do not involve the psychoactive effect that is produced by the THC.
+- As more studies are being conducted to explore the medical benefits of marijuana, further advancements and breakthroughs in the future are expected, especially on the matter of medical marijuana as a treatment option that does not involve the psychoactive effect produced by the THC.

 - Marijuana has been used for centuries as a natural medicinal agent in the treatment of a variety of medical conditions.

 Several medical researches have been conducted to prove the effectiveness of marijuana in treating several medical conditions.
-As marijuana became popular throughout the years, the public interest has been growing and become curious as to its benefits aside from being used for recreational purposes.
+As marijuana has become popular throughout the years, the public interest in this weed has continuously grown as well.
+More have become curious as to its benefits aside from being used for recreational purposes.

-Medical marijuana then has been making medical breakthroughs and has been proven effective in the treatment of medical conditions such as chronic pain, mental health problems such as anxiety and depression, and many more.
+Medical marijuana has been making medical breakthroughs and has been proven effective in the treatment of mental health problems such as anxiety, depression, and many more.